Admissions

 Tour Our School

+A photo ID is required for all adults attending the tour.
 Tours typically last about 30 minutes.
-Students are not required to attend but are always welcome.
+Students are welcome to attend but are not required.

-• Most Recent IEP
+• Most recent IEP

-• Psychological Reports
+• Psychological evaluations

-• Assessment Reports
+• Assessment reports

-• Behavior Treatment Plans
+• Behavior treatment plans

-• Medical Reports
+• Medical reports (if relevant)

-• Work Samples
+• Work samples (if available)

 Decision